Get the Tata Capital App to apply for Loans & manage your account. Download Now

 A credit score is a number that reflects your creditworthiness, typically ranging from 300 to 900.
 Lenders use this score to assess the risk of lending money to a borrower.
 It considers factors like your loan repayment history, how much credit you use, and your overall financial behaviour.

-While a score above 750 is generally seen as good, it doesn’t ensure automatic approval and there are various credit card application declined reasons to consider.
+While a score above 750 is generally seen as good, it doesn’t ensure automatic approval, and there are various credit card rejection reasons to consider.

 Each lender has its own specific criteria that go beyond just the credit score.